 It is vital that the pump you use is the correct size for your swimming pool.
 If it’s too small, then there will be insufficient water flow to filter the water properly.
 If the pump is too large, the strength of the water flowing through the filter can blow the fine sand through the pipework and back into your pool.
 Also, inadequate filtering time each day may cause cloudiness, even if the pump and filter are the correct sizes.
 This means that there isn’t enough pumping time for all the water in the pool to be properly filtered and chlorinated.

 High Phosphates in pool water

-There are three solutions for clearing cloudy water problems in this category.
+Three solutions for clearing cloudy water problems.

 - A fine skimmer basket sock helps trap finer particles before they enter the main filter.
 Using a skimmer sock will keep your filter clean.

 High calcium hardness levels can lead to cloudy pool water.
 To check your calcium levels, take a water sample to your local pool shop.
 They can test your calcium hardness levels for you.
 According to Australian Standards (1926.3), concrete pools require a calcium hardness level between 80-500 ppm.
 For fibreglass pools please contact your pool manufacturer to obtain the recommended levels for your pool.
 High calcium levels also make the water feel ‘hard’ to swim in and also surface issues.